arunn/flow-copilot/README.md

-# Pomodoro Chrome Extension
+# FlowCoPilot

-A Chrome extension that implements the Pomodoro Technique to help you stay focused and productive.
-The extension features a 25-minute work timer followed by a 5-minute break timer that cycles continuously.
+Your intelligent companion for focused work sessions.
+FlowCoPilot is a Chrome extension that implements the Pomodoro Technique to help you maintain peak productivity.
+It features an intelligent 25-minute work timer followed by a 5-minute break timer that cycles continuously, with state persistence across browser sessions.

 ## Features

-- 25-minute work timer
+- 25-minute focused work sessions
-- 5-minute break timer
+- 5-minute rejuvenating breaks
 - Automatic cycling between work and break periods
+- State persistence across browser sessions
 - Simple START/STOP controls
 - Clean and intuitive user interface